 Therefore the main benefit to self drive the Golden Circle in Iceland was the opportunity to take your time.
 You can spend as much or as little time as you want at each stop.
 You can also make unexpected stops along the way if you spot somewhere when driving – this is not possible if you are part of a tour group.

-How long does it take to drive the Golden Circle?
+How long does it take to drive Iceland’s Golden Circle?

 Thingvellir National Park (also known as the Þingvellir National Park)